 The Nintendo Wii game console and its associated position-aware controller (Wii Remote) has popularized an intuitive, motion-based interaction control.
-Interestingly, Apple recently filed a patent (thanks to Manufacturing Software Advice for bringing this to my attention and creating the video mockup below) that describes a Wii-like 3D control system, but without the controller.
+Interestingly, Apple recently filed a patent that describes a Wii-like 3D control system, but without the controller.
 Apple's design uses a standard camera to sense the motion of the user and then interprets that motion to interact with a 3D model.

 Similar to Apple's patent is a system being developed for the next generation of games by Microsoft called Project Natal, that uses a special camera-like sensor.

 The popularity of Apple's iPhone, with its intuitive finger-based multi-touch interface, has sparked renewed interest in touch-based laptops and monitors.
 For instance, SpaceClaim are experimenting with multi-touch controls in their CAD application.

 There have been many predictions of the imminent doom of the mouse-driven controller, yet it is still the primary controller for 3D applications - "rumors of my demise have been greatly exaggerated."
 Given the flurry of innovation currently focused on human-computer interactions, maybe control evolution is now imminent.

 - Stonehenge Vortex Revealed as April Fools' Day Distortion Field